 Should I go forward with a DIY digital sign solution?

-While a DIY digital signage solution may not be for everyone, it certainly is the ideal solution for some people.
+While a DIY digital signage platform may not be for everyone, it certainly is the ideal solution for some people.
 We hope this post has helped inform your understanding of what is involved in a DIY digital signage project.